testobsessed/PythonSliderPuzzle/README.md

 Better yet, when I searched for the original slider puzzle challenge I found an
 [updated one on Reddit.](https://www.reddit.com/r/dailyprogrammer/comments/62ktmx/20170331_challenge_308_hard_slider_game_puzzle/)
+This variation of the puzzle challenges you to solve an arbitrary NxN.

 So this repo contains the somewhat cluttered detritus of my attempt at the slider puzzle problem in